 They talk about why both policy documents matter and what their significance is.
 Matt compares the Global Alcohol Strategy and the Global Alcohol Action Plan and this analysis allows to identify key themes and to assess whether the Action Plan is an advancement for global alcohol policy.

 The conversation takes place at the intersection of global health, political science, and real world policy making.
 And Maik and Matt dive into topics that are relevant for policy makers and alcohol policy advocates alike.
+They explore the pros and cons of whether these developments pave the way towards a new era for global alcohol policy.

 S3 E8: Keeping women safe from violence fuelled by alcohol.
 Making the case for action